INDEPENDENT PUBLISHER OF BILINGUAL SCHOLARLY BOOKS IN THE HUMANITIES AND SOCIAL SCIENCES

 As peer review of the full manuscript implies a cost for us, we will only proceed with it when we expect there is a realistic publication prospect.
 Therefore before sending out your manuscript for peer review we would expect you to either:

-• Refrain from simultaneous submissions to other publishers until peer review concludes and a decision is taken;
+• Refrain from simultaneous submissions to other publishers until peer review concludes and a decision on publication is taken;

 • Agree on a contract, subject to successful conclusion of peer review later.